Research & Surveys

 • Read more about Enneking-Norton's research in our March 2018 article.

-Invasive earthworms also happen to be a big part of FMR ecologist Alex Roth’s PhD studies.
+Invasive earthworms also happen to be a big part of FMR Conservation Director Alex Roth's PhD studies.
 Alex even coauthored a study on the global distribution of earthworm diversity that made the cover of Science, and contributed to a global database on earthworms and the ecosystem changes they create.
 Read more about how these ecosystem engineers alter our forests.

 Restoration methods research